-How is Child Support Determined If a Parent Has No Income?
+How Child Support Is Determined When a Parent Has No Income

 If you don't have a source of income and cannot afford child support, you will still be required to make a monthly child support payment.
 If a parent does not have a source of income, the court may calculate income based on prior work history and/or the parent’s potential earning capacity.

 For example, if a parent is unemployed or underemployed, the court may look at the parent’s previous employment history to determine how much they are capable of earning again in the future.
 Essentially, your child support obligation will be partially based on your ability and opportunity to find similar work, whether inside or outside of your chosen profession.

 What if a Parent Tries to Avoid Paying Support?

 In some cases, a parent may purposefully choose unemployment in order to attempt to dodge a child support obligation.
 The courts do not take kindly to this behavior, and will order child support based on imputed income.
 The court’s decision will, above all, consider the child’s best interests and will order whatever support is necessary to meet the child’s needs.

 What if you can’t afford child support?